Dosage Form: injection, solution

 Enalaprilat Injection as supplied and mixed with the following intravenous diluents has been found to maintain full activity for 24 hours at room temperature:

 5 percent Dextrose Injection

 0.9 percent Sodium Chloride Injection in 5 percent Dextrose

 B. Braun ISOLYTE***E.

 How is Enalaprilat Supplied

-Enalaprilat injection, USP 1.25 mg per mL, is a clear, colorless solution and is supplied in vials containing 1 mL and 2 mL.
+Enalaprilat Injection, USP 1.25 mg per mL, is a clear, colorless solution and is supplied as follows: